 Buying a home is the largest purchase that most of us will ever make.
 The size of the investment will have a tremendous impact on your lifestyle, so it’s crucial to work with trusted professionals.
-Even in the era of Zillow and Redfin, the need has never been greater for experienced real estate agents to the knowledge and skill set to help you navigate the process of becoming a home owner.
+Even in the era of Zillow and Redfin, the need has never been greater for experienced real estate agents with the knowledge and skill set to help you navigate the process of becoming a homeowner.

 Given the number of real estate agents vying for your business, the process of selecting one can become just as complicated as buying a home.
 But the first choice isn’t always the best – you may develop a sneaking suspicion that you have selected an agent who isn’t the right fit for you.
 Once you have invested resources that can’t be recovered, it’s rational to focus on the future.

 So how can you tell when you’re working with the wrong real estate agent?
 It may simply be a vague feeling you get in your gut that it’s not the right fit.
 But there are other red flags you may want to watch out for.

 Their Marketing Efforts Reek of Desperation – Real estate is a competitive market.
 Agents need to find creative ways to stand out from the crowd.

 But if you have the sense that they’re investing far more energy into promoting their brand through stunts and gimmicks rather than delivering value for their clients, it should be a clear warning sign.